HMRC & Companies House late filing & payment penalties for 2023/24 and 2024/25, image of an hourglass beside money | Crunch

 You can apply to HMRC for what’s known as a “time to pay” arrangement, where HMRC can help agree a payment structure that allows you to meet your tax obligations.
 This could come in particularly handy if you’re in the midst of a cashflow crisis or if you don’t think you’ll be able to meet a payment deadline.

-As a result of the Coronavirus pandemic, there are special arrangements in place for people who need more time to pay their personal tax bill.
-If you meet certain criteria you can apply for an automatic extension – though you must still file your Self Assessment by the 31st January deadline.
+There are special arrangements in place for people who need more time to pay their personal tax bill.
+If you meet certain criteria you can apply for an automatic extension - though you must still file your Self Assessment by the 31st January deadline.
 If you’re looking for more information on how to organise a time to pay arrangement for your Self Assessment, our “What happens if I miss the deadline?” article has all the information you need.

 If you need more time to pay any other tax bill, such as Corporation Tax or VAT, HMRC will usually ask you to complete an “income and expenditure” assessment to determine how much you can afford to pay.
 This information will then be used to establish a payment plan which could span a number of months until your debt is paid off in full.